 Coupon code visibility

-RevRec now pulls coupon code data directly from Recurly Billing and surfaces it in your RevRec views.
-Instead of cross-referencing billing records and revenue schedules manually, you can now see coupon codes at both the subscription and charge line level, including on credit events.
-This helps your finance team trace discounts for ASC 606 and IFRS 15 reporting.
+RevRec surfaces coupon code data from Recurly Billing at the subscription and charge line level, including on credit events, to help your finance team trace discounts for ASC 606 and IFRS 15 reporting.

 Where coupon codes appear